Rolestown: Public transport

 The 41B Dublin Bus Service serves Rolestown.
-The bus goes from Dublin city centre through Dublin Airport and Swords, Dublin, terminating at Rolestown Bridge.
+The bus goes from Dublin city centre through Dublin Airport and Swords, terminating at Rolestown Bridge.
 The 197 Go-Ahead Bus Service also serves Rolestown, running from Swords to Ashbourne every hour.
 There are no other public transport services passing through or running close to the village.

 Lawn Gates

 At the end of the T-junction (after crossing Rolestown Bridge which goes over The Broad Meadow stream towards the local hall) a pair of old white gates lie at the entrance to the original house driveway and a field.
-This field runs on the east side the aforementioned Rolestown House.
+This field runs on the east side of the aforementioned Rolestown House.
 Here, up until the late 1950s and early 1960s, carnivals were held each year.
 These included sheep-shearing competitions, sheepdog trials and fancy-dress competitions.
 The carnival was lit with lights going all the way up the field to a large marquee-style tent where at the end of the carnival a dance would be held at night.